 Reality Drift — Interpreting Modern Systems

-A collection of short papers connecting widely discussed technological and cultural phenomena to the Reality Drift framework.
+A collection of short papers connecting familiar technological and cultural problems to the Reality Drift framework.

-These papers reinterpret familiar concepts such as the attention economy, enshittification, institutional failure, and AI alignment through a shared structural lens.
+These pieces revisit concepts such as the attention economy, enshittification, institutional failure, and AI alignment through a shared structural lens.
+The goal is not to rename those problems, but to show what they have in common.

 Cross-Domain Interpretations

-[PDF] [DOI] [Slidedeck] - Reality Drift and the Dead Internet Theory
+[Archive] - Reality Drift and the Dead Internet Theory (PDF)

-[PDF] [DOI] [Slidedeck] - Reality Drift and Institutional Failure
+[Archive] - Reality Drift and Institutional Failure (PDF)

-[PDF] [DOI] [Slidedeck] - Reality Drift and AI Alignment
+[Archive] - Reality Drift and AI Alignment (PDF)

 Concept Modules